karanimaina/Global-News/README.md

 # Global-News
 This is an android application that helps users  get  news headlines across the globe , a user can navigate throgh the App and catch up with the latet  tredong news.
+## Samples
+ou can open each of the following samples as an Android Studio project, and run them on a mobile device or a virtual device (AVD).
+When doing so you need to add each sample app you wish to try to a Firebase project on the Firebase console.
+You can add multiple sample apps to the same Firebase project.
+There's no need to create separate projects for each app.
+To add a sample app to a Firebase project, use the applicationId value specified in the app/build.gradle file of the app as the Android package name.
+Download the generated google-services.json file, and copy it to the app/ directory of the sample you wish to run.

 ## Auhor
  @Felix Maina